 - Don’t be afraid to say no. Often sales ops leaders are given unrealistic expectations.
 Be candid and clear about what you need to be successful, and about how long it will take to accomplish.

 As a new sales operations period, you simply cannot blow your honeymoon period.
 It’s your best chance set expectations of how the sales ops team will be viewed inside the organization.
 You must elevate sales ops from tactical contributor to strategic differentiator.
 Todd has been able to successfully do this at Concentra.
-Consider downloading our 10th annual workbook, How to Make Your Number in 2017, for more help.
-It’s a sales ops leader’s guide to effectively and efficiently supporting the sales team.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.